sizeofvoid/libopeninput/doc/user/what-is-libinput.rst

 libinput is **not** a box of legos.
 It does not provide the pieces to assemble a selection of features.
-Many features can be disabled through configuration options, but some features are hardcoded or hardcoded on some devices.
-This usually matches the intended use of the device.
-There are plenty of use-cases to provide out-of-the-ordinary features, but libinput is not the place to support these.
+Many features can be disabled through configuration options, but some features are hardcoded and/or only available on some devices.
+There are plenty of use-cases to provide niche features, but libinput is not the place to support these.

 libinput is **not** a showcase for features.
 There are a lot of potential features that could be provided on input devices.
 But unless they have